opensourcejay/CAMEO/README.md

 - **GPT-Image-1**
   - Best for: Precise, detail-oriented image generation
   - Excels at: Understanding complex prompts and requirements

-- **DALL-E-3**
-  - Best for: Artistic and creative interpretations
-  - Excels at: Unique artistic styles and compositions

 ### Video Model